microsoft/react-native-windows/vnext/docs/NativeModules.md

 AppRegistry.registerComponent('NativeModuleSample', () => NativeModuleSample);
 ```

-As you can see, to access your Native Modules, you need to import `NativeModules` from `react-native`.
-All of NativeModules registered with your host application (including both the built-in ones that come with RNW in addition to the ones you've added) are available as members of `NativeModules`.
+As you can see, to access your native modules, you need to import `NativeModules` from `react-native`.
+All of the native modules registered with your host application (including both the built-in ones that come with RNW in addition to the ones you've added) are available as members of `NativeModules`.

 To access our `FancyMath` constants, we can simply call `NativeModules.FancyMath.E` and `NativeModules.FancyMath.Pi`.